A HariPo oneshot

 So he wasn't the only follower in this new religion.
 Lysander also saw Dominique as his goddess.
 But Lorcan wished he could make her know that she'd been his goddess first.
 So what if they weren't right for each other?
 That was why they were right for each other!

 SOOOO!
 BITTERSWEET!
-X(( How could I have done this to my Lorcan?
-I love him so much and yet-!
+X( How could I have done this to my Lorcan?!
+I love him so much and yet—!
 ARGH!
 I'm so angry with myself, but I loved writing this.
-This Dom/Lorcan is veeery different from hannahpaige's, but I'm toying with the idea of doing one where Dom's a little more fiery because Hannah's is so inspiring.
-If you read my other Dom fics –which are all Dom/Lysander –you'll see that I make her the stronger personality to Lysander's kinder one, but Lorcan could bring out the fire in her… Hmmm… :D I dunno, but Dom/Lorc is very addictive!
+This Dom/Lorcan is veeery different from hannahpaige's, Better Than Him, which inspired me to write the pairing, but I'm toying with the idea of doing one where Dom's a little more fiery because Hannah's is so inspiring; this fic, though, is for you, hannahpaige.
+If you read my other Dom fics—which are all Dom/Lysander—you'll see that I make her the stronger personality to Lysander's kinder one, but Lorcan could bring out the fire in her… Hmmm… :D I dunno, but Dom/Lorc is very addictive!